zaption/passport-edmodo/README.md

 #### Configure Strategy

 The Edmodo authentication strategy authenticates users using a Edmodo account and OAuth 2.0 tokens.
+It uses the code authentication flow by default, but can also be configured to use the token flow.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.

     passport.use(new EdmodoStrategy({